pitchmuc/aepp/docs/cli.md

 - "totalEvents": the total events attached to that profile
 - "firstEventTimestamp": The first event timestamp recorded of that profile
 - "lastEventTimestamp": The last event timestamp recorded of that profile

+#### get_merge_policies
+Retrieve all merge policies in the current sandbox.\
+Save the list of merge policies in a JSON file.

 ### Hygiene API